Lee Kuan Yew – “The Impossible Can Happen!”

 However, even with this setback Lee never gave up.
 He strengthened his resolve and continued to believe that he could develop Singapore into what he envisioned it to be.

 A leader must have this resolve to press on no matter how difficult the circumstances.
-In fact, it is this quality that separates the good from the great.
+It is this quality that separates the good from the great.
 Anyone can lead well when conditions are favorable, but it is your conduct in times of adversity that distinguishes you as an excellent leader.

 Moreover, when you continually choose to press on, you will develop tenacity and persistence that will help you throughout your leadership journey.